graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `CoreToVanillaConverter` class became `static` and most of its members have been removed.
 * `GraphQL.Language.AST.Field.MergeSelectionSet` method has been removed.
 * `CoreToVanillaConverter.Convert` method now requires only one `GraphQLDocument` argument.
+* `GraphTypesLookup` has been renamed to `SchemaTypes` with a significant decrease in public APIs
-* `TypeCollectionContext` class is now internal, also all methods with this parameter in `GraphTypesLookup` are private.
+* `TypeCollectionContext` class is now internal, also all methods with this parameter in `GraphTypesLookup` (now `SchemaTypes`) are private.
 * `GraphQLTypeReference` class is now internal, also `GraphTypesLookup.ApplyTypeReferences` is now private.
 * `IHaveDefaultValue.Type` has been moved to `IProvideResolvedType.Type`
 * `ErrorLocation` struct became `readonly`.